hon-nova/eCoffee/README.md

 # 2. What’s contained in each file you created.
 # 3. How to run your application.
 # 4. Any other additional information the staff should know about your project.
+- The email address the user used to register for this website is considered the main vehicle used for communication with this user by the admin or a sales person
 # 5. Python Libraries used:

  ```python